10yard/dkafe/readme.md

 The Donkey Kong console games will appear on the pies and elevator stages.
 There is also a crazy kong stage specific for PC and DOS.
 In unlock mode,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.

-The default controls have been configured to work with arcade controls.
-Typically press "Jump" or "P1 Start" to start.
+The default controls for these games have been configured to work with arcade controls.
+Typically press "P1 Start" or "Jump" to start.

 ![DKAFE addon](https://github.com/10yard/dkafe/blob/master/artwork/about/console_addon.png)